AgustinLeguizamo/AgustinLeguizamo/README.md

 ### about

-Programming student at UTN (Tecnicatura Universitaria en Programación), Argentina, studying cybersecurity independently — solving HackTheBox machines daily and documenting the process.
+Programming student at UTN (Tecnicatura Universitaria en Programación), Argentina, studying cybersecurity independently — solving machines daily and documenting the process.
 Currently preparing the eJPT certification, with more advanced certifications planned further down the road.